blackboard/anthologydevdocs/docs/blackboard/rest-apis/getting-started/mapping-entitlements-to-privileges.md

 - An entitlement looks like this: course.attendance.VIEW
 - You can find them in https://developer.anthology.com/portal/displayApi
-- They are usually displayed when you expand an endpoint, the first thing is mentioned.
+- They are usually displayed when you expand an endpoint

 2. **We talk about privileges when we talk about actions an user can perform**

 - Privileges look like this: Administrator Panel (Communities) > Institutional Hierarchy
-- You can find them when setting up a new system role and assigning privileges
+- You can find them when setting up a new system role and assigning privileges.

 3. We talk about endpoints when we talk about an url path that will return information.
-If you need to know por about this, please review our presentations about REST API for begginers.
+If you need to know more about this, please review our presentations about REST API for beginners.

 ## What do you need?